Clinical Depression Test And Diagnosis

 • Thoughts of self-harm

 The healthcare provider might use a diagnostic test that addresses these symptoms or others.
-The National Institute of Mental Health explains that for depression to be diagnosed, symptoms are usually present most of the day for most of the days in a two week period.
+The National Institute of Mental Health explains that for depression to be diagnosed, symptoms must be present throughout the day for most days in a two-week period.

 • Headaches